-The County of San Diego is seeking a Community Plan Amendment (CPA) and rezone through the City of San Diego to allow for future multi-family residential use on the site.
+On March 10, 2020, the City Council approved a Community Plan Amendment (CPA) and rezone to allow for future multi-family residential use on the site.
 The CPA process is a discretionary action by the City that requires an Environmental Impact Report (EIR) under the California Environmental Quality Act or CEQA.

 The County initiated CPA/rezone with the City and associated CEQA analysis in September 2018.

 On January 30, 2020, the City of San Diego Planning Commission unanimously approved to recommend the Community Plan Amendment and rezone to San Diego City Council and the City Council approved the CPA and rezone on March 10, 2020.

 The existing base zoning at the project site is Commercial-Office (CO-1-2), which currently allows for affordable multi-family residential uses.
 The CO-1-2 zone is intended to accommodate a mix of office and residential uses that serve as an employment center and permits a maximum density of one dwelling unit for each 1,500 square feet of lot area.
 The CPA proposal is to provide for residential at the site with a density of up to 73 dwelling units per acre in order to facilitate the development and continued operation of affordable multi-family homes.